-The mission of the Access Center at Georgia Highlands College is to develop and provide reasonable programs and services that allow students with disabilities who are enrolled at the College to meet the demands of college life as independently as possible.
+The Access Center develops programs and services that allow students with disabilities to meet the demands of college life as independently as possible.

-Examples of Disabilities Accommodated at Georgia Highlands College
+Disabilities Accommodated at Georgia Highlands College

-Persons who have a disability which substantially limits a major life activity are entitled to non-discrimination and reasonable accommodations.
-Qualifying disability is defined by Section 504 of the Rehabilitation Act of 1973, as amended, and by the Americans with Disabilities Act of 1990.

-Following are some of the disabilities accommodated at GHC:
+Persons who have a physical or mental impairment that substantially limits a major life activity are entitled to nondiscrimination and reasonable accommodations.
+Following are some of the disabilities accommodated at Georgia Highlands College:

-- Blindness or low vision
+- Blindness or visual impairment

-- · Deafness or hard of hearing
+- Deafness or hearing impairment

-- · Learning Disability
+- Learning disabilities

 - Attention Deficit Hyperactivity Disorder

 - Mobility impairment

-- Chronic health condition
+- Chronic health conditions

-- Psychological disorder
+- Psychological disorders

-- Communication disorder
+- Brain injury

-Serving Students with Disabilities:
+Serving Students with Disabilities

 The Access Center works with self-identified students with disabilities.
-The Access Center offers assistance with:
+The center offers assistance with:

 - Priority registration

 - Academic advisement

 - Communication with faculty concerning disability needs

-- · Campus accessibility

 - Disabled campus parking

 - Sign Language interpreting services for students

-- Assistance with note-taking
+- Note-taking

-- Alternative exam proctoring
+- Exam proctoring

 - Alternative media

+- Assistive technology

 - Referral services, as well as other needs

-The Access Center is equipped with a TDD, Assistive Listening Device, and other assistive technology to make Georgia Highlands College more accessible.
+The Access Center is equipped with a TDD, assistive listening devices and other assistive technology to make Georgia Highlands College more accessible.
 Some assistance is also given to students who may be experiencing temporary disabilities.

-To Obtain Access Center Services:
+Obtaining Access Center Services: